scottyviscosity/the-harsh-north/factions.md

 > _Refer to the [campaign setting page](campaign-setting.md#maps) for more maps._

 > _The descriptions below are summaries of what is available in Chapter 5 (p.91-113) of the [Norsca Campaign Setting](https://drive.google.com/file/d/1-FAMZA2lqEmKI3TSAQgg8RCXqHaltvPZ/view?usp=sharing).
-For even more, check out that chapter._
+For even more detail, check out that chapter._

 ## Southern Tribes
 The southern tribes are somewhat milder than their savage brethren to the north.
 While these barbarians raid and plunder like all the rest, it is from these tribes that new efforts for peaceful communications originate.
 The southern tribes include the Baernsonlings, Bjornlings, Skaelings, and the Sarls.